harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

-Automated recurring payments are not possible with decentralized Bitcoin [wallets][].
+Automated recurring payments are not possible with decentralized Bitcoin wallets.
 Even if a wallet supported automatically sending non-reversible payments on a regular schedule, the user would still need to start the program at the appointed time, or leave it running all the time unprotected by encryption.

-This means automated recurring Bitcoin payments can only be made from a centralized server which handles [satoshis][] on behalf of its spenders.
-In practice, receivers who want to set prices in [fiat][] terms must also let the same centralized server choose the appropriate exchange rate.
+This means automated recurring Bitcoin payments can only be made from a centralized server which handles satoshis on behalf of its spenders.
+In practice, receivers who want to set prices in fiat terms must also let the same centralized server choose the appropriate exchange rate.

-Non-automated rebilling can be managed by the same mechanism used before credit-card recurring payments became common: contact the spender and ask them to pay again---for example, by sending them a [PaymentRequest][] `bitcoin:` URI in an HTML email.
+Non-automated rebilling can be managed by the same mechanism used before credit-card recurring payments became common: contact the spender and ask them to pay again---for example, by sending them a PaymentRequest `bitcoin:` URI in an HTML email.

-In the future, extensions to the [payment protocol][] and new wallet features may allow some wallet programs to manage a list of recurring transactions.
+In the future, extensions to the payment protocol and new wallet features may allow some wallet programs to manage a list of recurring transactions.
 The spender will still need to start the program on a regular basis and authorize payment---but it should be easier and more